-Denver University Law Review
+Denver Law Review

-The Denver University Law Review is the flagship journal of the University of Denver Sturm College of Law.
-The Law Review strives to publish articles of the highest quality in all areas of the law.
-The Law Review has proudly featured such distinguished authors as U.S. Supreme Court Justices Sandra Day O’Connor, William O. Douglas, and Byron White, noted constitutional law scholar Erwin Chemerinsky, and consumer advocate Ralph Nader.
-The Law Review actively seeks submissions from professors, practitioners, and judges from all practice areas.
+The Denver Law Review is the flagship journal of the University of Denver Sturm College of Law.
+The Denver Law Review strives to publish articles of the highest quality in all areas of the law.
+The Denver Law Review has proudly featured such distinguished authors as U.S. Supreme Court Justices Sandra Day O’Connor, William O. Douglas, and Byron White, noted constitutional law scholar Erwin Chemerinsky, and consumer advocate Ralph Nader.
+The Denver Law Review actively seeks submissions from professors, practitioners, and judges from all practice areas.

-The Review publishes four issues annually.
+The Denver Law Review publishes four issues annually.
 Two of the issues contain articles of general legal interest, while one of the issues focuses exclusively on the law of the 10th Circuit.
 The fourth issue contains articles drawn from the Law Review’s annual symposium.
 In 2008, the Review also published a special fifth issue discussing the historic 2008 Presidential Campaign and the election of President Barack Obama.

 Technology’s role in legal scholarship is rapidly expanding.
-DULR Online was envisioned as a readily accessible, fleet-footed supplement to the Denver University Law Review.
+DLR Online was envisioned as a readily accessible, fleet-footed supplement to the Denver Law Review.
 The forum combines the agility of a legal blog with the analysis of a traditional law review article.
 Many of the posts provide immediate updates on emerging legal issues; others provide more substantive analysis in a shorter format than might appear in a traditional print journal.
 All of the content is designed to promote discussion of important legal issues and to aid in the development of new ideas.